Advancement to Candidacy

 Transfer of Credit

 Up to three UC Santa Cruz courses (15 credits) fulfilling the degree requirements of the Ph.D. degree may be taken during students' undergraduate study at UC Santa Cruz.
-Note that this 15-credit limit does not apply to the requirements of the three foundational courses (AM 100, AM 129, and AM 147), which may all be taken prior to the start of the Ph.D. program without penalty.
+Note that this 15-credit limit does not apply to the requirements of the five foundational courses (AM 100, AM 112, AM 114, AM 129, and AM 147), which may all be taken prior to the start of the Ph.D. program without penalty.
 Ph.D. students who have previously earned an M.S. degree in a related field at another institution may substitute courses from their previous university with the approval of the student’s official advisor and the graduate committee.

 Petitions should be submitted along with the transcript from the other institution or from their UC Santa Cruz undergraduate study.
 For courses taken at other institutions, copies of the syllabi, exams, and other coursework should accompany the petition.
 Such petitions are not considered until the completion of at least one quarter at UC Santa Cruz.
 At most, a total of three courses may be transferred.